Source: Gray Malin

 Here at Parachute, we make Bedding in earthy, neutral tones, inspired by the natural beauty of our Venice Beach surroundings.
 That said…what do you think our next Bedding color should be!?

 Coral!
 It’s a personal favorite and looks amazing with neutrals.

-Your recent collection, Up & Away, is an homage to Paris.
+Your collection, Up & Away, is an homage to Paris.
 What’s the dreamiest part of Paris from your eyes (and lens)?

 For me, Paris is all about culture.
 I studied French from an early age and feel very comfortable roaming the city without worrying I may get lost.
 Perhaps in another lifetime I could be Parisian, but for now, I love to visit and create work around this enchanting city.